AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/post-go-live.md

 ### Additional Support {#additional-support}

+>[!CONTEXTUALHELP]
+>id="aemcloud_golive_support"
+>title="Help & Support"
+>abstract="Reach out to our AEM Support team to get clarifications or to address any concerns."
+>additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Support for Experience Cloud"

-If you have questions about access to Cloud Service, contact your Adobe representative or Adobe AEM CQ Support Portal.
+If you have questions about access to Cloud Service, contact your Adobe representative or [Support for Experience Cloud](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for more details.